-It can be hard enough to find exercises that you're able to do as a senior, but it's made even more challenging when you are in a wheelchair.
-Don't despair, though, because there are plenty of options for you to help keep you strong, flexible and healthy.
+It can be hard enough to find exercises that you're able to do as a senior, but it's even more challenging when you are wheelchair bound.
+Don't despair, though, because there are plenty of wheelchair exercise options for you to help keep you strong, flexible and healthy.
+Try out the seated forward bend, seated foot taps, and wheelchair push-ups, to name a few.

-With exercises intended to increase your flexibility and to stretch your body to help prevent soreness, you will probably move your trunk a lot, and therefore may want to use a wheelchair belt to make sure you don't fall out of your wheelchair.
+With wheelchair exercises for seniors intended to increase your flexibility and to stretch your body to help prevent soreness, you will probably move your trunk a lot, and therefore may want to use a wheelchair belt to make sure you don't fall out of your wheelchair.

 Seated Forward Bend